cwqt/site/posts/_posts/2019-08-15-markov-chain-discord-chatbot.md

 Markov chains are quite simple, at least in this case, essentially all that needs to be done is collect each word from each sentence, remove duplicates and order them into a list.

-After this we run over every word again, and find the probability that a word succeeds this word and place those words in a dict with a key:value pair of word:number_of_times_occured.
+After this we run over every word again, and find the probability that a word succeeds this word and place those words in a dict with a key:value pair of word:number_of_times_occurred.

 For example, take these short sentences.